 Momentum Indicators | Overbought conditions | Medium — supports the reversal idea |

-Day traders use it to catch the momentum flip and scalp the unwind, especially if it breaks the prior candle low with speed.
-Swing traders care more about the location (weekly/daily resistance, prior distribution) and will hold for the next support pocket.
-Longer-term investors treat it as a warning shot: tighten stops, trim exposure, or hedge if it prints after a stretched run.
+Day traders: use it to catch the momentum flip and scalp the unwind, especially if it breaks the prior candle low with speed.

 Bearish engulfing + Evening star = stronger reversal read at the top

-Bearish engulfing + Shooting star = rejection + follow-through selling
+Bearish engulfing + shooting star = rejection + follow-through selling

-Bearish engulfing + Dark cloud cover = layered bearish pressure
+Bearish engulfing + dark cloud cover = layered bearish pressure

 Bearish engulfing after a head and shoulders break = bigger trend-change potential